cdisdero/CRDCoreDataStack/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 1.1.0+ is required to build CRDCrypt.
+> CocoaPods 1.1.0+ is required to build CRDCoreDataStack

 To integrate CRDCoreDataStack into your Xcode project using CocoaPods, specify it in your `Podfile`: